• Loading results...

 Other non-statin medications used to lower LDL-cholesterol include:

 • Cholesterol absorption inhibitors (ezetimibe) to lower the amount of cholesterol in the blood.
+There is also a medication that combines ezetimibe and a statin.

-• Bile acid sequestrants or resins to bind cholesterol in the intestine and block absorption.
+• Bile acid sequestrants or resins bind to cholesterol in the intestine and block absorption.

 Medications to Lower Triglycerides